getlantern/flashlight/README.md

 client - meant to run locally to wherever the browser is running, forwards requests to the server

-server - handles requests from an upstream flashlight client proxy and actually proxies them to the final destination
+server - handles requests from a flashlight client proxy and actually proxies them to the final destination

 Using CloudFlare (and other CDNS), flashlight has the ability to masquerade as running on a different domain than it is.
 The client simply specifies the